Lee Boyd Malvo: Joining John Allen Muhammad

-Criminal prosecutions
+Criminal history

 Malvo was initially arrested under federal charges, but they were dropped.
 He was transferred to Virginian custody and sent to jail in Fairfax County.
-He was charged by the Commonwealth of Virginia for two capital crimes: The murder of FBI analyst Linda Franklin "in the commission of an act of terrorism" and the murder of more than one person in a three-year period.
+He was charged by the Commonwealth of Virginia for two capital crimes: the murder of FBI analyst Linda Franklin "in the commission of an act of terrorism" (the phrase being added to Virginian law after the September 11 attacks) and the murder of more than one person in a three-year period.

 He was also charged with the unlawful use of a firearm in the murder of Franklin.
 Initially, a Fairfax attorney, Michael Arif, was appointed to represent him, along with Thomas B. Walsh and Mark J. Petrovich.
 Later, prominent Richmond attorney Craig Cooley was appointed to the team and assumed a leadership role.
-While in jail, Malvo made a recorded confession to Detective Samuel Walker in which he stated that he "intended to kill them all".

 Due to extensive pre-trial publicity around the entire Washington metropolitan area, a change of venue was granted.
 The trial was moved more than 150 miles to Chesapeake, Virginia.
 Malvo pleaded not guilty by reason of insanity to all charges on the grounds that he was under Muhammad's complete control.
 One of Malvo's psychiatric witnesses testified that Muhammad, a member of Nation of Islam, had indoctrinated Malvo into believing that the proceeds of an extortion attempt would be used to begin a new nation of only pure black young persons somewhere in Canada.

 During the trial, Cooley said that violent video games had contributed significantly to Malvo's state of mind and his willingness to commit murder.
 Cooley said, "He's trained and desensitized with video games, computer games, to train him to shoot human forms over and over."
 Sociologists Lawrence Kutner and Cheryl K. Olson, however, argue in their book Grand Theft Childhood that other factors were much more significant.
 "In court, Lee Malvo admitted that he trained by shooting a real gun at paper plates that represented human heads.
 Also, Malvo had a long history of antisocial and criminal behavior, including torturing small animals, one of the best predictors of future violent criminal behavior."